 Hepatitis C Team & Harm Reduction

-The Hepatitis C Team Program offers the services of an interprofessional team, which consists of a consulting Hepatologist, Hepatitis C Treatment Nurse, Outreach Worker, Psycho-social Support Worker and Team Coordinator.
+The Hepatitis C Team Program offers the services of an interprofessional team, which consists of a consulting Hepatologist, Hepatitis C Treatment Nurse, Outreach Worker, Social Worker and Program Coordinator.
 The members of the HCV team work collaboratively to provide seamless multidisciplinary care and treatment for HCV.
-The team offers clients at risk of acquiring, living with, affected by and post-treatment for Hep C, comprehensive medical-and psycho-social support and treatment, in collaboration and consultation with the team treating physician is provided.
+The team offers support to clients at risk of acquiring, living with, or affected by Hep C. They also offer post-treatment for Hep C, and comprehensive medical-and psycho-social support and treatment, in collaboration and consultation with the team-treating physician.

 - Hepatitis C Education and Awareness

 - Point of Care Screening and Dry Blood Spot Screening

 - Fibroscan Clinic

 - Treatment Options